Who is Martin Luther King Jr. to us, 50 years later?

 I have no solutions to offer, other than to survive and to try and help as many others survive as possible.
 It saddens me that we've progressed so little in the 50 years since King's death.
 I pray it won't take another 50 years for all of us to know the presence of justice at last.

-N.K.
-Jemisin is an author of speculative fiction.
-In 2016, she became the first black to win the Hugo Award for best novel for "The Fifth Season."
+is an author of speculative fiction.
+In 2016, she became the first black

+to win the Hugo Award for best novel for "The Fifth Season."
 In 2017, she won Hugo for best novel again, for "The Obelisk Gate."

 Kevin Powell: I still have faith because he had faith